red-hat-storage/ocs-ci/conf/README.md

 * `submariner_unreleased_channel` - submariner channel for unreleased downstream build
 * `enable_hw_virtualization` - enable hardware virtualization for vSphere platform.
 * `performance_profile` - performance profile to be used (balanced, lean, performance).
+* `noobaa_external_pgsql` - Set to True if external PgSQL server for noobaa should be used.
+  See AUTH and pgsql section there for additional data you need to provide via config.

 #### UPGRADE